shybovycha/shybovycha.github.io/_posts/2015-09-20-two-sides-of-web-application-part-1.md

 with Angular.
 Here we defined a scope variable for our controller too, called `apps`.
 We will use it in just a moment.

-Now we need to inject our controlelrs module into our application.
+Now we need to inject our controllers module into our application.
 So we just add a dependency entry inside our application declaration:

 {% highlight js %}